 On August 24, 2009, in connection with the IPO, the Company waived a termination clause included in certain outstanding warrants to purchase up to 197,478 shares of Series E convertible preferred stock at an exercise price of \$12.25 per share that would have caused these warrants to terminate upon completion of the IPO if not previously exercised.
 The warrants were originally issued in 2007 as compensation for assistance with the Company's Series E convertible preferred stock financing.
 The holders of these warrants include members of the IPO selling group and related persons, among other persons.
 As a result of this waiver, the warrants remain outstanding following completion of the IPO and will terminate upon the earlier of (a) a change of control as defined in the warrants and (b) March 29, 2012.
 The Company revalued the warrants based on the fair value as of the closing of the IPO when the warrants converted to common stock warrants, which resulted in an adjustment to the preferred stock warrant liability.
 The related income (expense), was included in other income (expense).
-The balance of the preferred stock warrant.
+The balance of the preferred stock warrant liability was reclassified to additional paid-in-capital upon the conversion of the preferred stock warrants to common stock warrants.